Information for all students

 - Were granted fewer than 5.0 transfer credits as determined by Brock University by June 1, 2018.

 - We receive the residence application and application fee no later than June 1, 2018.

 We give applicants the opportunity to indicate a preference for a particular style of residence.
 Unfortunately we are unable to guarantee that you will be offered a place in your first preference of building or room style.
 First year and new residents must rank seven choices:

-- Single room in semi-suite style with a mandatory meal plan (Earp, Vallee and Lowenberger)
+- Single room in semi-suite style (Earp, Vallee and Lowenberger)

 - Single room townhouse-style (Village Residence)

 - Double room in townhouse-style (Village Residence)